LEAF-Bering-uClibc/website/bering-uclibc/_posts/2016-05-23-LEAF_Bering-uClibc_6.0.0-alpha1_available.md

 * uClibc has been upgraded to it successor uClibc-ng (version 1.0.14)
 * gcc has been updated to 5.3.0
 * kernel has been upgraded to the latest LTS version 4.4 (currently 4.4.11)
-* a wrap optimized kernel and serial image has been added
+* a WRAP optimized kernel and serial image has been added
 * Modules previously provided with initmod, installed by default and used to find the disks to load leaf.cfg has been moved into the kernel. initmod.lrp is history and gone.
-Modules not built into the kernel are now autodetected during startup if they are related to the harwdare, or defined in /etc/modules.
+Modules not built into the kernel are now autodetected during startup if they are related to the hardware, or defined in /etc/modules.
-In addition modules needed by a specific application can be loaded during applications init, like shorewall does.
+In addition modules required by a specific application can be loaded during applications init, like shorewall does.
 This simplifies modules handling, improves startup time and reuqired RAM (see example below).